Biagiogir/BI_Midterm_Project_Olist/README.md

 BI project - build an interactive dashboard that shows insights about sales performance, main trends, potential weaknesses and the impact of sellers on Olist business.

 **Dataset**:
 Olist Database(Brazilian e-commerce site).
-The original files were taken from kaggle web site, the database is devided in 14 tables and it contains information of 100,000 orders made between 2016 to 2018 Brazil-wide.
+The original files were taken from kaggle web site, the database is devided in 14 tables and it contains information about 100,000 orders made between 2016 to 2018 Brazil-wide.

 **Daily activities**
 - Day 1: